 Pursuant to these procedures since their implementation, all of the services provided by the Corporation's external auditors relating to the fees reported as audit, audit-related, tax and all other services have been approved by the audit committee.

 17.4 Audit Fees

-The aggregate fees billed by the external auditors in the years ending April 30, 2017 and April 30, 2016 for audit services were \$263,000 and \$394,000 respectively.
+The aggregate fees billed by the external auditors in the eight month period ending December 31, 2017 were \$257,000 and \$263,000 for the twelve months ended April 30, 2017.

 17.5 Tax Fees